landinfotech/mycivitas/docs/src/developer/documentation/overview.md

 In our documentation, we have organised the information using a specific nomenclature:

-* **guide**: A guide is a multi-step workflow / tutorial that leads your through common activities.
+* **Guide**: A guide is a multi-step workflow/tutorial that leads you through common activities.
-* **manual**: A collection of documents that describe each part of the project in a matter of fact way without presupposing any specific workflow is being undertaken.
+* **Manual**: A collection of documents that describe each part of the project in a matter of fact way without presupposing any specific workflow is being undertaken.

 For each of the main topic areas (user, admin, developer, devops, api user) we provide guides and manuals as is appropriate.

 ### Organisation

 The documentation is broadly organised in the following structure.
-This structure may change over time as sections are added / moved / removed:
+This structure may change over time as sections are added/moved/removed:

 ```
 src